awslabs/aws-iot-device-client/README.md

 For more examples of how a Job handler can be implemented, check out the sample job handlers within this package under the `sample-job-handlers` directory.

+#### Job/Job Handler Security Considerations

+When creating a job, it's critically important that you consider the risks associated with executing particular commands on the device.
+For example, running a job that prints the contents of secure credentials to STDOUT or STDERR will cause these contents to enter the AWS IoT Device Client logs, and may run the risk of exposing these credentials to an attacker if the logs are not properly secured.

+We recommend avoiding execution of any jobs that may reveal or leak sensitive information such as credentials , private keys, or sensitive files as well as assignment of appropriately restrictive permissions for your credentials /sensitive files.

 ### Debugging your Job